https://newsletter.po.creamermedia.com

 OPPORTUNITY ‘RIGHT NOW’

-As has already been pointed out by the Minerals Council, South Africa has an opportunity “right now” to grow its mining sector for the benefit of South Africa’s people amid improved resource custodianship being able to increase mineral reserve sizes and extend he lives of mining operations.
+As has already been pointed out by the Minerals Council, South Africa has an opportunity “right now” to grow its mining sector for the benefit of South Africa’s people, against the backdrop of improved resource custodianship having the potential to increase mineral reserve sizes and extend the lives of mining operations.

 In addition, solar and wind energy can reduce operational costs and improve environmental, social and governance ratings, which can in turn attract responsible investment and enhance security of supply.